 MSA’s Jordan Hairston had a similar experience in the high jump in the spring of 2024.
 After leading the varsity basketball team to a state championship, Jordan sought ways to stay fit during the offseason.
 Standing just under six feet, Jordan was known for his jumping ability and speed.
 Though shorter than most top high school basketball players, he could slam dunk easily and often out-jumped players a foot taller.

-At his first meet, just one day after deciding to try the high jump, Jordan was unaware of the Fosbury Flop—the technique high jumpers use to maximize efficiency.
+At his first meet, just one day after joining the team, Jordan was unaware of the Fosbury Flop—the technique high jumpers use to maximize efficiency.
 He relied solely on his raw athleticism and simply jumped over the bar as best he could.
 Remarkably, he still cleared a higher mark than anyone else at the meet.
 Afterwards, he took a crash course in the correct technique and, by the VISAA State Championships, had learned the basics of the Fosbury Flop and was setting personal records with every jump.
-By the end of the meet, Jordan was MSA’s first track & field state champion and the first Maverick to win a state championship in two sports in the same year.
+By the end of the meet, Jordan had made MSA history–he was a state champion in basketball and MSA’s first track & field state champion in the high jump.

 What’s next for “Air Jordan”?
 Jordan commented, “My goals for my senior year are to go back-to-back-to-back-to-back.
 I want to be a four-time state champ in both basketball and track.
 With the hard work and dedication I’m going to put in, I think it’s more than likely to happen.”